xUhEngwAng/912-notes/words.md

 > (v)to grow too big for something</br>
 > (v)to no longer do or enjoy something that you used to, because you have grown older and changed

-	- Thet outgrew their clother so quickly.
+	- They outgrew their clothes so quickly.
 	- Most children eventually outgrow a tendency towards travel sickness.

 + liberal